Last Updated on April 22, 2021 by the staff of TheAllElectricLawn

 So did you recently get an electric pole saw and now are wondering how to use an electric pole saw safely and correctly?
-Electric pole saws are great for trimming limbs from the ground safely without using a ladder.
+Electric pole saws are great for trimming limbs or tree branches from the ground safely without using a ladder.

 - 1 Safety First – What to do before powering up your Electric Pole saw

 - 2 How to Use an Electric Pole Saw